outsidedav/swift/hypersecure_dbaas/use-step2.md

 {:screen: .screen}
 {:codeblock: .codeblock}

-# Step 2: Creating a project using a Starter Kit
+# Step 2: Creating a project by using a Starter Kit

 You need a Starter Kit that is based on the server-side Swift web framework Kitura.
 Use an existing project that was created from this Starter Kit, or create a new project